gilesknap/mciwb/main/_sources/tutorials/01-setup.rst.txt

     cd $HOME/my_world
     source .venv/bin/activate

+The cd command stands for ``Change Directory``.
+This is a command that sets the current working folder (or directory).
+This is the default folder that your commands will work with from now. $HOME is your default HOME folder, the folder in which your user keeps their personal files.

 Everything is all set up ready so the following simple command will get mciwb from the Python Package Index (PyPi) and install it into the